 Book review: Movie Geek: The Den of Geek Guide to the Movieverse by Simon Brew, Ryan Lambie and Louise Mellor.
 Published by Cassell, a division of Octopus Publishing.

 This may come as something of a shock to my most regular readers but there are other websites out there.
 You don’t have to read this one.
 There’s apparently one called Amazon which is pretty popular and another called YouTube.
 There’s also one called Den of Geek.

-This movie-themed volume is the site’s first soiree into the world of books (big papery versions of websites: ask your mum) but I doubt it will be its last.
+This movie-themed volume is the site’s first soiree into the world of books (note: books are big papery versions of websites: ask your mum) but I doubt it will be its last.
 Film-related articles featured include How The 1990s Changed Blockbuster Cinema, The Movie Sequels You Might Not Know Existed, Films You Might Not Know Were Based On A Comic Book and A Few Remarkable Things About Some Remarkably Bad Movies.

 Do these topics float your boat?
 I’ll confess they do mine.
 But then, I am a geek.
 What do you expect?

 But I would recommend this, genuinely.
 It’s a great coffee table read.
 Buy it.
 And perhaps Den of Geek, will one day be as popular as the website you’re reading now.

 In 1978, Alan Moore decided to quit the job at the Northampton gas board and dedicate himself full time to breaking into the comics industry as a writer.
 It was a high risk strategy.
 He was twenty-four years old and his young wife was pregnant.
 But Moore saw it as his last chance to exchange the job he hated for the career he loved.